-- Use all disposable materials & supplies according to the Illinois Department of Public Health rules. - All employees should wear facemasks and gloves.
+- Use all disposable materials & supplies according to Iowa and Illinois Department of Public Health rules. - All employees should wear facemasks and gloves.
 One facemask can be used per day.
 Gloves will be disposed of and changed after each client. - Employees should wear a disposable lab-coat or protective gown.

-- · Services should be provided by appointment only-- no walk-in customers. - No one should be allowed to wait in the store; customers should wait in their vehicles until the service provider is ready. - Before customers arrive for their appointment, they should be asked: Have you been been in contact with someone who tested positive or had COVID symptoms in the last 14 days?
+- Services should be provided by appointment only-- no walk-in customers. - No one should be allowed to wait in the store; customers should wait in their vehicles until the service provider is ready. - Add the following questions to your consent form: Have you been exposed?
+Have you traveled recently?
 Have you had a fever?